Name:

 Distinguishing Characteristics:

-About the Barbary Lion:
+About the Barbary Lion

 Like many other recently extinct mammals, the Barbary Lion has a distinctive historical pedigree.
 Medieval Britons had an especial fondness for this big cat; during the Middle Ages, Barbary Lions were kept in the menagerie at the Tower of London, and these big-maned beasts were star attractions at swanky British hotels.
 In the latter part of the 19th century, while the species was being hunted to extinction in northern Africa, Britain's surviving Barbary Lions were transferred to zoos.
-Today, in captivity, a few surviving specimens harbor remnants of Barbary Lion genes, so it may yet be possible to selectively breed this big cat and reintroduce it into the wild.
+In northern Africa, even in historical times, Barbary Lions were prized gifts, sometimes being offered in lieu of taxes to the ruling families of Morocco and Ethiopia.